 Employers have existing contractual and statutory duties to take care of employees’ health and safety.
 If employees can prove they caught coronavirus at work and the employer cannot show they have taken appropriate steps to prevent this, the employer could be liable for the employee’s losses.
-Some employees may be unable to work for some-time and some may have more serious health implications.
-Depending on the levels of Covid-19 in the UK population, and the accuracy of the government’s tracking app it will be difficult for employees to prove they contracted the disease at work.
+Some employees may be unable to work for some-time and some may have more serious long term health implications.
+Depending on the levels of COVID-19 in the UK population, and the success of the government’s test and trace system it will be difficult for employees to prove they contracted the disease at work.
 Although it should be rare, some employees may be able to establish the employer unnecessarily exposed them to danger and risk.
 Potential liabilities include health and safety protections, unfair dismissal and discrimination claims.

 In the medical research, health and care sectors workers who subsequently develop coronavirus may have reasonable evidence that the exposure arose from the workplace.
 In other contexts, it will be harder to prove.
 However, there are many potential liabilities for failure to take care of staff, particularly if they are especially vulnerable.
 It is better for employers to be able to show that appropriate protections and adjustments were taken.
 For further details of employers’ duties see the FAQ on health and safety following return to work.

 Employers should keep records to show that they have conducted appropriate health and safety risk assessments to identify and manage risks appropriately and that they have:

 - Undertaken workplace safety audits.

 - Identified potentially hazardous situations.

 - Trained employees and communicated new policies and procedures to them.

 - Monitored the workplace to ensure compliance by employees with new health and safety rules, policies, practices and procedures.